DevExpress/vscode-rushsnippets/README.md

 ![](media/rush-snippets-template-usage.gif)

-You can also expand a template with the **Tab** key, or a different custom keyboard shortcut if you prefer (more on this below).
+You can also expand a snippet with the **Tab** key, or a different custom keyboard shortcut if you prefer (more on this below).

 ## Core Mnemonics - Quick Start